epogrebnyak/lamr/vitepress/docs/variables.md

 > A variable is a name that is bound to a value.

 A variable is an identifier that is used to refer to a specific value stored in the memory of a computer.
-The variable serves as a kind of a "nickname" or an "alias" for the value.
+The variable serves as a kind of a "nickname", or an "alias", for the value.

 The value can be of various types, such as a number, a string, or some other object, and it can be passed to various parts of the program, modified or reassigned